Jaap van Dorp

 Jaap van Dorp (born 25 February 1990 in Benthuizen) is a Dutch curler from Waddinxveen.
-He currently plays third on the Dutch men's curling team skipped by Wouter Gösgens.
+He currently plays second on the Dutch men's curling team skipped by Wouter Gösgens.

 Career

 Juniors

 Van Dorp represented the Netherlands in five European Junior Curling Challenges (2007 to 2011 inclusive), skipping the Dutch team in four (all but 2010).
 The team's best performance during this time was a 5th-place finish in 2010, when van Dorp threw third rocks for the team, which was skipped by Carlo Glasbergen.
 This was not enough to qualify the team for the World Junior Curling Championships.